2024-25 Western Victoria bushfires

 Bushfire recovery business supports

-If your business or industry has been impacted by the bushfires, support is available to assist with your immediate and long-term recovery.
+If your business or industry has been affected by the 2024-25 bushfires in Western Victoria, support is available to assist with your immediate and long-term recovery.

-- Business Bushfire Recovery Grant Program – $5,000 grants to small businesses, including eligible primary producers, that have experienced significant disruptions and revenue losses due to the bushfires.
+Business Bushfire Recovery Grant Program is now open for eligible businesses who experienced significant revenue decline due to the 2024-25 Western Victoria bushfires.

 Liquor licence waiver